kodecocodes/i9t/testing/testing.markdown

 1. You can use **subscripting** if the element you want has a unique identifier.
 For example, `buttonsQuery["OK"]`.
 2. You can use **indexing** if the element you want is located at a particular index.
 For example, you can use `tables.cells.elementAtIndex(0)` to get the first cell in a table view.
 3. If you're _sure_ a query resolves down to one element, you can use the `element` property for `XCUIElementQuery`.

 If you use any of the three techniques shown above and end up with more than one `XCUIElement`, the test fails.
 This is because the UI testing framework has no way of knowing which element you actually want to interact with.
-In this case, `testRaysFullBodyWorkout()` failed because the query in the final line of the test resulted in two buttons:
+In this case, `testRaysFullBodyWorkout()` failed because the query in the final line of the test resulted in two buttons with the same identifier:

     app.buttons["Workouts"]